suyono3484/wingmate/wingmate.yaml.md

 ## Service

-`service` is a top-level element that hosts the declaration of services to be started by `wingmate`.
+`service` is a top-level element that hosts the definition of services to be started by `wingmate`.

 Example
 ```yaml